restic/restic.net/index.md

  * **Verifiable:** Much more important than backup is restore, so restic enables you to easily verify that all data can be restored.

  * **Secure:** Restic uses cryptography to guarantee confidentiality and integrity of your data.
-The location the backup data is stored is assumed not to be a trusted environment (e.g. a shared space where others like system administrators are able to access your backups).
-Restic is built to secure your data against such attackers.
+The location where the backup data is stored is assumed to be an untrusted environment (e.g. a shared space where others like system administrators are able to access your backups).
+Restic is [built to secure your data](https://restic.readthedocs.io/en/latest/100_references.html#design) against such attackers, by encrypting it with AES-256 in counter mode and authenticating it using Poly1305-AES.

  * **Efficient:** With the growth of data, additional snapshots should only take the storage of the actual increment.
 Even more, duplicate data should be de-duplicated before it is actually written to the storage backend to save precious backup space.